Texas Trusts and North Carolina Trusts can help families in both states protect what they own, care for loved ones, and make transfers easier.

 Special Needs Trust

-Do You Need a Trust?
+Do You Need a Trust in Texas or North Carolina?

 Coordinate Beneficiary Designations

-Guidance on Trusts & Estate Planning in Texas and North Carolina
+Guidance on Texas and North Carolina Trusts

-If you would like to explore whether a trust belongs in your plan, schedule an appointment.
+If you would like to explore whether a trust belongs in your estate plan, schedule an appointment.
 You can also browse the resources below to learn more about trust creation, funding, and administration in Texas and North Carolina.

 Special Needs Trusts